surazgaundel/userly/README.md

 - **Feature 3**: minimal and dynamic UI.

 ## Technologies Used
-- **Technology **: Nextjs, React, TailwindCSS, mongoDB (for database), typescript for types checking and DTO for input validation.
+- **Technology **: Nextjs, React, TailwindCSS and shadcnui for quick styling of the component, mongoDB (for database), typescript for types checking and DTO for input validation.

 ## Installation
 1. Clone the repository: